GMattheisen/predicting_Alzheimers_from_MRI/README.md

 # Diagnosing Alzheimer's Disease

 **Alzheimer's disease** is the most common form of dementia, effecting almost 12% of americans over the age of 60 and over 50 million people worldwide.
-Alzheimer's is best characterized by memory problems, movement difficulties, anosmia, and imparited reasoning.
+Alzheimer's is best characterized by memory problems, movement difficulties, anosmia, and impaired reasoning.

 Currently Alzheimer's disease is diagnosed through a physician by a combination of reported behavioral changes, patient history, and a mental status exam.
 As behavioral symptoms can overlap heavily with other neurodegenerative disorders, such as vascular dementia, this leaves ample room for misdiagnosis.
 Currently, Alzheimer's disease can only *definitively* diagnosed postmortum.
 This is because the hallmarks of Alzheimer's, proteinaceous changes that include amyloid plaques and neurofibrillarly tangles, can only be oberved in brain tissue itself following a postmortum autopsy.